Debra Wood, RN

 Down Syndrome.
 National Institute of Child Health and Human Development website.
 Available at:

 Updated April 3, 2013.
 Accessed May 21, 2013.

-Malone FD, Canick JA, Ball RH, et al. First- and second-trimester evaluation of risk (FASTER) research consortium.
+Malone FD, Canick JA, et al. First- and second-trimester evaluation of risk (FASTER) research consortium.

 First-trimester or second-trimester screening, or both, for Down's syndrome.